-If you’re looking to build a website, then one of the first things you’ll need to do is secure a domain for your new project.
+If you’re looking to build a website, then one of the first things you’ll need to do is buy a domain name for your new project.
 But, how much is a domain name actually going to cost you?

 Well, that depends upon a bunch of factors, as the cost of a domain name can vary based on several factors.
 For example, be prepared to spend a bit of money on domains that someone else already owns.

-Buying a brand new domain name will be cheaper than purchasing an aged domain.
-Some older domains have gone for millions of dollars.
-However, these are typically single word domain names like insurance.com, hotels.com, and investing.com
+Some older domains have gone for millions of dollars, specifically domains that are very broad such as single word domain names like insurance.com, hotels.com, and investing.com

 So, if you want a single word, used domain, then be prepared to spend a lot of money on your domain name.